Category Archives: Projects

 As stated earlier, the Hunter PRS40 bodies have an integral pressure reducing valve so they operate at their optimal water pressure which is 2.75bar (40psi), it is important therefore, that the pressure reaching the spray body is => than 2.75bar.

-In order to be thorough, I ordered through a friend in the US, a MPADAPTER which allowed me to measure the dynamic pressure reaching the furthest sprinkler heads on each zone, determining if => 2.75bar pressure is being achieved, which it was :-).
+Pressure readings were taken using a MPADAPTER which allowed me to measure the dynamic pressure reaching the furthest sprinkler heads on each zone, determining if => 2.75bar pressure is being achieved, which it was :-).

 The majority of pipe fittings were from waterirrigation, MDPE pipe 20mm compression fittings require pipe liners (inserts), to stop any deformation of the pipe in the fitting, I was told it was ok to omit this, but as the liner are cheap, I didn’t think it was worth the risk of a leaking joint at some point in time.